wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 The word's value is not stored in the data array in this case.
 Otherwise, if the word is uncompressed, then the 1-bit status is "0", and the 3-bit metadata stores the offset of the word in the data array slot.
+On a lookup hit, if the cache access requests a word that is compressed, then the value is provided by the dictionary, and the data array is not accessed.
+Otherwise, the value is read from the data array using the metadata field.